 How Does It Feel?

-After sustaining a biceps tendon rupture, you may experience:
+After a biceps tendon rupture, you may experience:

-- Hearing a "pop" or snap at the shoulder or elbow
+- Hearing or feeling a "pop" or snap at the shoulder or elbow.

 How Is It Diagnosed?

-In most cases, a thorough history and physical examination of the involved arm can diagnose a biceps tendon rupture.
-Your physical therapist will ask you several questions regarding your medical history, your regular daily tasks at home and at work, and your recreational or sports activities.
-Your physical therapist will ask how the injury happened and where you are having pain and/or weakness.
+Your physical therapist will ask you several questions regarding your medical history, your daily tasks at home and at work, and your recreational or sports activities.
+They will ask how the injury happened and where you are feeling pain and/or weakness.

 How Can a Physical Therapist Help?

-A biceps tendon rupture often is treated without surgery.
-Your physical therapist will design an individualized treatment program to help heal your injury in the safest and most efficient way possible.
+If surgery is not required, your physical therapist will design a personalized treatment program to help heal your injury in the safest and most efficient way possible.
 Treatment may include:

 Rest.
-You will be instructed in ways that allows the limb to rest to promote healing.
+You will be instructed in ways to allow the limb to rest to promote healing.

 Icing.
 Your physical therapist will show you how to apply ice to the affected area to manage pain and swelling.